CellArchLab/MemBrain/README.md

 ## Example data
+!!
+Known Bug !!
+Unfortunately, the current version of script "step1_sample_points..." requires a graphical user interface (from matplotlib) to be displayed.
+This can cause problems when running on a compute cluster.
+When using a machine with graphical interface, it should not be a problem.
+!!  ------  !!

 For testing the functionality of MemBrain, we provide a toy dataset, containing 3 membranes from one tomogram (https://elifesciences.org/articles/53740).
 Instructions how to use it can be found here:

 ### Data preparation